andriesbron/Radenium/README.md

 # Why use it at all?

 The only reason to use Radenium is that you will be able to quickly write an app having a web user interface.
 No need to download to check that out, browse to Apps/Thermostat or Apps/Feedreader and see how simple the structure is.
-These apps also work to a certain extend, they are not perfect or complete like the thermostat, however, you get the idea.
+Note that the thermostat app is only the interface to increase and lower a set temperature.
+I am waiting for somebody adding a relais somehow so that I can have my own thermostat using Wipy.

 # Installation